 Decrease Debug Time and Increase Performance

 Project testing and debugging is an important phase of development.
 The debug mode enables designers to conveniently simulate the runtime of its HMI and watch variable statuses, system statistics, and project logic.
 Project iterations are faster with fault searching and performance watching.

 Open Communications Driver Database

-KEB HMI’s can be integrated with 3rd party PLC’s using a large database of communication drivers.
+KEB HMI’s can be integrated with 3rd party PLC’s using a large database of PLC communication drivers.
 Importing tags from an existing database is simple regardless of if you are using a KEB PLC or not.
-A few drivers available include:
+A sampling of available drivers includes:

 - KEB PLC Handler (Ethernet)

 - KEB DIN66019II (Serial)

 - Rockwell Ethernet IP